Our aim is to inspire future generations to live sustainably and to encourage positive behaviour change

-PECT act as a single point of contact for schools and other local environmental education providers in Peterborough to facilitate a collaborative and co-ordinated city-wide approach to eco education.
+We act as a single point of contact for schools and other local environmental education providers in Peterborough to facilitate a collaborative and co-ordinated city-wide approach to eco education.
 This enables us to inspire future generations of Peterborough residents to live sustainably and encourages positive behaviour change.

-Finally, the successes of Peterborough Schools are celebrated at the annual Peterborough Eco Education Awards (PPEA), which were first held in 2009.
-This is an all day event where over 20 schools from across the city, and including all phases of education, share their eco projects, take part in fun eco activities and are presented with awards to recognise their achievements.
+The successes of Peterborough Schools are celebrated at the annual Peterborough Eco Education Awards (PEEAs).
+This is an all-day event where over 20 schools from across the city share their eco projects, take part in fun activities and are recognised for their achievements.